aeckar/usf-cse-resources/COP 3514 Program Design/studyguides/cop3514_exam3_review.md

 ```

 - `fprintf` and `fscanf` work like their console counterparts
+- **Important:** Like `scanf`, using the `%s` format specifier with `fscanf` stops reading characters into the supplied array
+when a whitespace character is found
+    - The new string is null-terminated
+- **Important:** `fputs` stops reading prematurely if a newline is found
+    - The newline is not stored in the char array
 - **Important:** If `fputs` reads a newline (`'\n'`) character, it stops reading into the array
     - The newline character is *not* stored in the string